Dark corridor leading toward a bright outdoor space

 While Peppol and UBL are the preferred formats, taxpayers may agree to use other structured formats as long as these comply with EU requirements.

-Why mandatory e‑invoicing is being introduced
+Why mandatory e‑invoicing is introduced

 • Improve accuracy through automated processing